A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Candidate Selection

 \subsection{Visual Selection of Point Sources}

 The NIRCam images of $z>4$ LBGs in the CEERS field were visually inspected by one of the authors (M.~Onoue).
-We focused on compact sources, because we are interested in sources dominated by the central BH radiation.
+We focus on compact sources in this study, because we are interested in sources dominated by the central BH radiation.
 We note that the UV luminosity function at the faint end (rest-frame UV magnitude $m_\mathrm{UV}\gtrsim 24$ mag, or $M_\mathrm{UV} \gtrsim -22$ mag in the absolute frame) is dominated by star-forming galaxies \citep{Harikane22a, Bowler21, Adams22a}.
 In this sense, our morphology selection is only sensitive to a subsample of AGN populations at high redshift, the host galaxies of which are outshined by the central AGNs or have compact morphology.

 The visual inspection of the known $z>4$ LBGs returned approximately 20 compact sources without any noticeable extended components or interacting sources.
-We initially ran \textsf{SExtractor} \citep{SExtractor} for those compact sources to measure their total magnitudes.
-Those sources were then cross-matched to the CANDELS multi-band catalog \citep{Stefanon17} to compile their optical-to-NIR photometric information.
+We ran \textsf{SExtractor} \citep{SExtractor} for those compact sources to perform initial photometry.
+We require that the difference between the SExtractor's \textsc{MAG\_AUTO} and aperture magnitudes (\textsc{MAG\_APER}) with $0.\arcsec33$ diameter ($\times5$ image FWHM) be less than $0.3$ mag in the F200W images.
+Eight objects satisfy this criterion.

 We hereafter present one of the compact sources we found from the selection above, \target, or EGSV-9176349491 in the original CANDELS catalog with the photometric redshift $z=4.71$.
-This source shows a unique photometric color reminiscent of an unobscured AGN, as we present later in this paper.
+This source is the only source among the eight that shows F115W $-$ F356W $> 0.5$ mag (and F115W $-$ F444W $> 1.5$) based on \textsc{MAG\_AUTO}.
+This unique color is reminiscent of an unobscured AGN, as we present later in this paper.
 The NIRCam coordinate of \target\ is (R.A., Decl.) $=$ (14:19:17.629, $+$52:49:49.04).
-The WFC3 F160W magnitude of \target\ is $26.71 \pm 0.17$.
+We cross-match this source with the CANDELS catalog \citep{Stefanon17} to compile their optical-to-NIR photometric information.